 The Nomination Committee assists the Board of Directors in fulfilling its nomination related matters.
 It is responsible for assuring the long-term planning of appropriate appointments to the positions of the Group CEO and the Board of Directors, reviewing the curriculum vitae, credentials and experience of the candidates proposed by the Board of Directors to fill vacancies on the Board of Directors or for the position of the Group CEO, making recommendations on Board composition and balance, presenting to the Board a proposal of succession plan for the position of the Group CEO at least once a year, and reviewing the adequacy of the selection system and criteria used for the appointment of the members of the Global Executive Committee.
 The Nomination Committee meets as often as business requires (usually 2-4 meetings per year).

-The 5 meetings held in the fiscal year 2019 lasted about 1 to 2 hours (Q1 2 meetings, Q2 1 meeting, Q3 1 meeting, Q41 meeting).
-Members of the Global Executive Committee attended meetings of the Nomination Committee as follows: Group CEO 5 meetings.
+The Nomination Committee held 3 meetings (1 of which by video conference) in the fiscal year 2020 that lasted about 2 to 3 hours (Q1: 1 meeting, Q2: 1 meeting and Q3: 1 meeting).
+Members of the Global Executive Committee attended these meetings as follows: Group CEO 3 meetings.